joncrlsn/go-examples/web/README.md

 * An HTML5 Login web page
 * An HTML5 "Forgot Password" web page that sends an email with a reset link
 * A login monitor that prevents brute force password attacks by blocking account for 20 minutes after 10 invalid passwords are tried
+* An HTML5 index page that provides links to REST resources

 ### Pretty important to have
 * Permission and role tables